naveen1994rai/CalculatorLibrary/README.md

 14. Inverse cosine
 15. Inverse sine
 16. Inverse tan
-17. Logarathmic for any given base, default base is e.
+17. Logarathmic for any given base, default base is e

 #Memory register
 18. Store a value in memory